-The purpose of the Nominating/Corporate Governance Committee (the "Committee") of the Board of Directors (the "Board") of Medifast, Inc. (the "Company") is to identify individuals qualified to become Board members; to recommend to the Board individuals to serve as directors of the Company and on committees of the Board; to advise the Board with respect to Board composition, procedures and committees; to develop, recommend to the Board and annually review a set of corporate governance principles applicable to the Company; to evaluate and make recommendations to the Board with respect to the compensation of Directors; to oversee the evaluation of the Board; and to have such other powers and perform such other duties as the Board may from time to time delegate.
+The purpose of the Nominating/Corporate Governance Committee (the "Committee") of the Board of Directors (the "Board") of Medifast, Inc. (the "Company") is to identify individuals qualified to become Board members; to recommend to the Board individuals to serve as directors of the Company and on committees of the Board; to advise the Board with respect to Board composition, procedures and committees; to develop, recommend to the Board and annually review a set of corporate governance principles applicable to the Company; to oversee the evaluation of the Board; and to have such other powers and perform such other duties as the Board may from time to time delegate.

 Composition and Qualifications